 Drawn from extensive archival research, Imitation Artist shows how Hoffmann’s life intersected with those of central figures in twentieth-century popular culture and dance, including Florenz Ziegfeld, George M. Cohan, Isadora Duncan, and Ruth St. Denis.
 Sunny Stalter-Pace discusses the ways in which Hoffmann navigated the complexities of performing gender, race, and national identity at the dawn of contemporary celebrity culture.
 This book is essential reading for those interested in the history of theater and dance, modernism, women’s history, and copyright.

-“Early-twentieth-century theatrical innovator Gertrude Hoffmann gets some long-overdue recognition in Sunny Stalter-Pace’s delightful new biography.
-Writing with the verve that characterized Hoffmann’s dynamic performance style, Stalter-Pace takes readers on a journey through Hoffmann’s personal and professional history as a Broadway choreographer, dancer, director, producer, and imitation artist.
+“Early twentieth-century theatrical innovator Gertrude Hoffmann gets some long-overdue recognition in Sunny Stalter-Pace’s delightful new biography.
+Writing with the verve that characterized Hoffmann’s dynamic performance style, Stalter-Pace takes readers on a journey through her subject’s personal and professional history as a Broadway choreographer, dancer, director, producer, and imitation artist.
 We meet a woman who wasn’t afraid to flout convention, challenge taboos, and assert her rights as an artist.” —Marlis Schweitzer, author of When Broadway Was the Runway: Theater, Fashion, and American Culture

 “Gertrude Hoffmann’s entire career is of major importance to American dance and popular theater.
 Stalter-Pace has done admirable research on all aspects of Hoffmann’s life and career, making it cohesive by emphasizing Hoffmann’s understanding of how to link her performances to their audiences.” —Barbara Cohen-Stratyner, author of Ned Wayburn and the Dance Routine